Duy-Phuong/ios-bootcamp/document/udemy/ios-bootcamp.md

 Or you can

 ![](assets/Pasted%20image%2020220927235354.png)

-Content mode: change to aspect fit
+Content mode: change to aspect fill
 You can select Clip to bound
 ![](assets/Pasted%20image%2020220927235519.png)